Luc Urbain du Bouëxic, comte de Guichen

-Luc Urbain du Bouëxic, comte de Guichen (June 21, 1712, Fougères, Ille-et-Vilaine – January 13, 1790, Morlaix) was a French admiral who commanded the French fleets that fought the British at the First Battle of Ushant (1778) and the Battle of Martinique (1780) during the American War of Independence.
+Luc Urbain du Bouëxic, comte de Guichen (June 21, 1712 – January 13, 1790) was a French Navy officer who commanded the fleets that fought the Royal Navy at the Battle of Ushant and Battle of Martinique during the American Revolutionary War.

 Biography

 Guichen joined the Navy in 1730 as a Garde-Marine.
 He was promoted to lieutenant de vaisseau in 1746.

 In 1748, Guichen fought five battles against superior British forces, while a convoy escorting from the Caribbean back to France.
 He was made a Knight in the Order of Saint Louis that same year.

-In 1755, he participated in the abortive relief expedition to Louisbourg under Dubois de La Motte, on the 70-gun Héros.
+In 1755, he participated in the abortive relief expedition to Louisbourg under Emmanuel-Auguste de Cahideuc, comte Dubois de la Motte on the 70-gun Héros.
 In 1775 he was appointed to the frigate Terpsichore, attached to the Escadre d'évolution.
 He was promoted to Captain in May 1756.

 The year after, he was promoted to Chef d'Escadre.